trailofbits/algo/README.md

         "\"#----------------------------------------------------------------------#\"",
 ```

-Note: If you want to run Algo again at any point in the future, you must first "reactivate" the dependencies for it.
-To reactivate them, open your terminal, use `cd` to navigate to the directory with Algo, then run `source env/bin/activate`.

 Advanced users who want to install Algo on top of a server they already own or want to script the deployment of Algo onto a network of servers, please see the [Advanced Usage](/docs/advanced-usage.md) documentation.

 ## Configure the VPN Clients